veedeeve/vydang.github.io/genome-assembly-cellulomonas-fimi/README.md

 # Genome Assembly of Cellulomonas fimi
 This project demonstrates a complete workflow for **de novo genome assembly and annotation** of *Cellulomonas fimi* using publicly available sequencing data (SRA: DRR099963).
 The pipeline includes **quality control, genome assembly, protein prediction, and functional annotation**.

+## Background:
+The genome data used is from a genome sequencing project and was obtained using Illumina MiSeq paired end sequencing.

 ## Results
 **Assembly Statistics (Spades_Careful):**
 - N50:  `____ kb`